 But for the sake of argument, let’s say your blog earns $20 EMPV, or earnings per 1000 pageviews.
 (This is less than the EMPV on Project Untethered, by the way, so this is perfectly doable).

 To earn $50/day solely from ads at this rate, you’d need around 2,500 pageviews per day, or 75,000 pageviews per month.

-This type of traffic doesn’t happen overnight, but it’s with consistent work, it’s possible.
+This type of traffic doesn’t happen overnight, but with consistent work, it’s possible.
 Check out these travel blogs that make money for some real-life examples.

 Most blogging courses focus on affiliate marketing, but Fat Stacks is all about traffic and ads.
-Check out my full Fat Stacks review for more info.
+Check out my full Niche Site Profits review to see what I mean.

 #4.)
 Set up websites for small businesses

 You’d be shocked at how many small businesses still don’t have websites (or have ancient, ugly sites that don’t work on mobile).

 If you charged $300 to set up a basic website—which only takes a few hours once you get the hang of it—you’d have to do five websites per month to make $1,500 (or 50 per day).

 And it gets even better.